Introduction Edit

 ./opa run --server ./example.rego

-By default OPA listens for HTTP connections on 0.0.0.0:8181.
+By default OPA listens for HTTP connections on localhost:8181.
 See opa run --help for a list of options to change the listening address, enable TLS, and more.
-For example, if the --v1-compatible flag is set, OPA will listen for HTTP connections on localhost:8181 by default.

 Inside of another terminal use curl (or a similar tool) to access OPA’s HTTP API.
 When you query the /v1/data HTTP API you must wrap input data inside of a JSON object: